-For Projects in Which Affordability Restrictions Survive Foreclosure

-Vugar Jafarov an ertain deed (the "Deed") of certain property (the "Property") from and Stephen Derek Weiser ("Grantors") to d Lorena Jafarov ("Owners") dated August 18, 2011. ated in the City/Town of Sudbury (the "Municipality").
-RECITALS WHEREAS described in the De the Property; and the Grantors are conveying that certain real property more particularly ed to the Owners at a consideration which is less than the fair market value of WHEREAS , the Property is part of a project which was: [check all that are applicable] (i) granted a Comprehensive Permit under Massachusetts General Laws Chapter 40B, Sections 20-23, from the Board of Appeals of the Municipality or the Housing Appeals Committee and recorded/filed with the County Registry of Deeds/Registry District of Land Court (the "Registry") in Book, Page/Document No (the "Comprehensive Permit"); (ii) subject to a Regulatory Agreement among (the "Developer"), [] Massachusetts Housing Finance Agency ("MassHousing"), [] the Massachusetts Department of Housing and Community Development] ("DHCD") [] the Municipality; and [] , dated and recorded/filed with the County Registry in Book, Page/as Document No (the "Regulatory Agreement"); and (iii) √ subsidized by the federal or state government under the Local Initiative Program, a program to assist construction of low or moderate income housing the "Program"); and agrees to certain use a chase residential property at less than its fair market value if the purchaser at the occupy the property as a 16
+For Projects in Which Affordability Restrictions Survive Foreclosure made part of that co ertain deed (the " Deed ") of certain property (the " Property ") from and Stephen Derek Weiser ("Grantors") to Tugut Datai UV Alle d Lorena Jafarov ("Owners") dated August 18 , 2011. ated in the City/Town of Sudbury (the "Municipality").
+RECITALS WHEREAS described in the Decte the Property; and , the Grantors are conveying that certain real property more particularly ed to the Owners at a consideration which is less than the fair market value of WHEREAS, the Property is part of a project which was: [check all that are applicable] (i) granted a Comprehensive Permit under Massachusetts General Laws Chapter 40B, Sections 20-23, from the Board of Appeals of the Municipality or the Housing Appeals Committee and recorded/filed with the County Registry of Deeds/Registry District of Land Court (the "Registry") in Book, Page/Document No (the "Comprehensive Permit"); (ii) □ subject to a Regulatory Agreement among (the "Developer"), [] Massachusetts Housing Finance Agency ("MassHousing"), [] the Massachusetts Department of Housing and Community Development] ("DHCD") [] the Municipality; and [] , dated and recorded/filed with theCounty Registry in Book, Page/as Document No (the "Regulatory Agreement"); and √ subsidized by the federal or state government under the Local Initiative Program, a program to assist construction of low or moderate income housing the "Program"); and WHEREAS, portunity to pure agrees to certain use an chase residential property at less than its fair market value if the purchaser at the convey the property for an agreement to occupy the property as a • 16